angular/material/.github/CONTRIBUTING.md

   project.

 #### <a name="feature"></a> 2.
 Want to request an Enhancement?

 You can request an enhancement by
-[submitting an issue](https://github.com/angular/material/issues/new).
-After an issue is submitted, if you would like to implement an enhancement then consider what kind of change it is:
+[submitting an issue](https://github.com/angular/material/issues/new/choose).
+After submitting an issue, if you would like to implement an enhancement then consider what kind of change it is:

 * **Major Changes** that you wish to contribute to the project should be discussed first on our